antleo1995/recipe_card_app_api/README.md

 I would like to add more tables - giving me more functionality.
 The plan would be a many to many join table between recipes and ingredients as well as a CSV file to popluate the ingredients table.
 Perhaps there are some third party APIs I can employ in the future as well as this may carry over to my capstone project.

+After Capsstone:

+I have added a new table and new relations.
+I need to document this information.

+For now be aware there is a new table called pictures that needs to be documented.

+It has a restful convention and uses recipe_id as a foreign key to associate to its respective recipe.

 ## Structure